+Definition:

-Definition: Indicators: The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: • Provide adequate food • Clothing and shelter (including exclusion from home or abandonment) Neglect can be difficult to spot.
-Having one of the signs doesn't necessarily mean a child is being neglected.
-But if you notice multiple signs that last for a while, they might show there is a serious problem.
-Children and young people who are neglected might have: • Poor appearance and hygiene, being smelly or dirty (unkempt) • Being hungry or not given money for food • Having unwashed clothes, the wrong clothing, such as no warm clothes in winter
+Once a child is born, neglect may involve a parent or carer failing to:

+- Provide adequate food - Clothing and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger - Ensure adequate supervision (including the use of inadequate caregivers) - Ensure access to appropriate medical care or treatment - It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.